sjbennett123/gloryforthefist/content/202210/a_nightmare/_index.md

 author: Chris Colland
 reviewer: Scott Bennett
-description: "The Chosen one of Morumbria begins having terrible dreams."
+description: "The chosen one of Morumbria begins having terrible dreams."
-hook: Targeted to the one who is chosen by the Morumbrians.
-The youngest player that seems like they would enjoy being focus of the extra dimensional manhunt that the Morumbrians are on.
+hook: "Targeted at the one chosen by the Morumbrians: the youngest player who seems like they would enjoy being the focus of the extra-dimensional manhunt the Morumbrians are conducting."
 synopsis: >
   Every night for the past few weeks you have been troubled by terrible dreams.
 When you wake up you are covered in sweat and cannot shake a feeling of doom.

 ---